cjw4/swisstour_standings/README.md

 - **main.py**: File that is executed in order to run everything, including the scraping, calculations and creation of the database standing tables.
 - **swisstour_standings.png**: Visual representation of the database structure.

+## Versioning
+There is a branch for the working code used for each year.
+For example the code used to calculate the 2024 standings is located on a branch which will never be merged to main.
+Main is reserved for the development of the code for the current year.

 ## Installation
 ### Python Version & Dependencies
 If using pyenv, run: